-My Ruger Model 77 in .22-250 Remington shot much better groups when I neck sized my ammunition, bringing group size from ¾” to 3/8” at 100 yards.
+My Ruger Model 77 in .22-250 Remington shot much better groups when I neck sized my ammunition, bringing group size from ¾ to 3/8 inch at 100 yards.

-I also had a customer with a Remington 700 in .300 Remington Ultra Magnum that loved factory ammunition that featured the Nosler Partition 180 grain bullet.
+I also had a customer with a Remington 700 in .300 Remington Ultra Magnum that loved factory ammunition loaded with the Nosler Partition 180-grain bullet.
 He tried to handload that bullet to find the same barrel harmonics and replicate the accuracy (due to the ammo crunch of ’13, he simply couldn’t find his favorite load), but to his chagrin, he couldn’t get it to work.

 If you decide to neck size, make sure you set the die up properly.
 You want as much of the neck resized as possible to give you proper bullet tension, without moving the shoulder at all.

-Use a consistent brand, and preferably lot, of cases and you should see the difference during your next trip to the range.
+Use a consistent brand and lot and you should see the difference during your next trip to the range.